 In 1966, their son John started helping in the day to day operations of the family business.
 Under the strict tutelage of his father, John began traveling to Maryland, Virginia and West Virginia to show the latest fabric lines.
 John has worked at Croce Showroom ever since.
 In 1982, John’s son, John Jr., came to work at Croce showroom.
 Then, in 1986 John’s daughter, Donna began working in the family business as well.
 Last but certainly not least, John’s youngest son Jeffrey joined the rest of the family at Croce Showroom in 1991 and shortly thereafter his wife.
 The whole Croce family works at Croce Showroom to this day.

-Through the years, Croce Showroom has had the distinct pleasure of representing the finest textile lines available such as Clarence House, Phillip Jeffries, Scalamandre & Fabricut to name just a few.
+Through the years, Croce Showroom has had the distinct pleasure of representing the finest textile lines available such as Clarence House, Old World Weavers, Scalamandre & Fabricut to name just a few.
 Croce Showroom offers one of the best selections of quality textiles, decorative fabrics, wallcoverings, trimmings, upholstered furnishings and decorative hardware in the industry today.
 We carry a vast range of products produced all over the world from fine European silks, wovens, and grasscloths to rich chenilles, textured velvets, linens, and leathers that work with every budget and need.